tegorman13/Dissertation/Manuscript/output/Dissertation-hugo.md

 ### ALM & Exam

 ALM is a localist neural network model (Page, 2000), with each input node corresponding to a particular stimulus, and each output node corresponding to a particular response value.
 The units in the input layer activate as a function of their Gaussian similarity to the input stimulus.
 So, for example, an input stimulus of value 55 would induce maximal activation of the input unit tuned to 55.
-Depending on the value of the generalization parameter, the nearby units (e.g. 54 and 56; 53 and 57) may also activate to some degree.
+Depending on the value of the generalization parameter, the nearby units (e.g., 54 and 56; 53 and 57) may also activate to some degree.
 ALM is structured with input and output nodes that correspond to regions of the stimulus space, and response space, respectively.
 The units in the input layer activate as a function of their similarity to a presented stimulus.
 As was the case with the exemplar-based models, similarity in ALM is exponentially decaying function of distance.
 The input layer is fully connected to the output layer, and the activation for any particular output node is simply the weighted sum of the connection weights between that node and the input activations.
 The network then produces a response by taking the weighted average of the output units (recall that each output unit has a value corresponding to a particular response).
 During training, the network receives feedback which activates each output unit as a function of its distance from the ideal level of activation necessary to produce the correct response.
 The connection weights between input and output units are then updated via the standard delta learning rule, where the magnitude of weight changes are controlled by a learning rate parameter.
 The EXAM model is an extension of ALM, with the same learning rule and representational scheme for input and output units.
 EXAM differs from ALM only in its response rule, as it includes a linear extrapolation mechanism for generating novel responses.
 Although this extrapolation rule departs from a strictly similarity-based generalization mechanism, EXAM is distinct from pure rule-based models in that it remains constrained by the weights learned during training.
 EXAM retrieves the two nearest training inputs, and the ALM responses associated with those inputs, and computes the slope between these two points.
 The slope is then used to extrapolate the response to the novel test stimulus.
 Because EXAM requires at least two input-output pairs to generate a response, additional assumptions were required in order for it to generate resposnes for the constant group.
 We assumed that participants come to the task with prior knowledge of the origin point (0,0), which can serve as a reference point necessary for the model to generate responses for the constant group.
 This assumption is motivated by previous function learning research (Brown & Lacroix (2017)), which through a series of manipulations of the y intercept of the underlying function, found that participants consistently demonstrated knowledge of, or a bias towards, the origin point (see Kwantes & Neal (2006) for additional evidence of such a bias in function learning tasks).

 See <a href="#tbl-alm-exam" class="quarto-xref">Table 14</a> for a full specification of the equations that define ALM and EXAM, and <a href="#fig-alm-diagram" class="quarto-xref">Figure 24</a> for a visual representation of the ALM model.